M96

 How's that?

 Simple, really.
 It's part of the Fire Service College, which is one of the world's best training establishments for fire-fighting personnel.
-At the college, they (obviously) have many scenarios to help with the training, which includes buildings, aircraft and helicopters, a railway, shipping, and even an oil terminal.
+At the college, they (obviously) have many scenarios to help with the training, which includes buildings, aircraft and helicopters, a railway, a ship, and even an oil terminal.
 Firefighters come to the college from all over the world, with as many as 700 students attending at any one time.

 Are there any photographs?